Keba87/little_lemon_capstone_project/README.md

 git clone https://github.com/Keba87/little-lemon-restaurant.git
 or download zip file

-2. Installation
-To install the necessary dependencies, use:
+2. To install the necessary dependencies, use:
 **npm install**
 This will install all required packages to run the application.